Marshall County, Kansas

-Marshall County (standard abbreviation: MS) is a county located in the U.S. state of Kansas.
+Marshall County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Marysville.
 As of the 2020 census, the county population was 10,038.
-The largest city and county seat is Marysville.
+The county was named after Frank J. Marshall, a state representative who operated the first ferry over the Big Blue River.

 History

 The Oregon Trail crosses Marshall County.
-The Infamous Donner Reed Party rested along the banks of the Big Blue river and lost one of its members, Sarah Keyes, who is still buried at Alcove Springs (located outside of Marysville).
-Many documented pioneer bodies are buried surrounding Alcove Spring.
+The infamous Donner Reed Party rested along the banks of the Big Blue river and lost one of its members, Sarah Keyes, who is still buried at Alcove Springs (located outside of Marysville).
+Many documented pioneer bodies are buried surrounding Alcove Springs.

 In 1849 Francis James Marshall, from Weston, Missouri, came to Marshall County and established a ferry service on the Big Blue River at "Independence Crossing."
 A few years later Francis Marshall decided to stay on in Marshall County and make it his home.
-He moved his Ferry business to an upper crossing now known as Marysville (the city is named after Marshall's own wife Mary).
+He moved his ferry business to an upper crossing now known as Marysville (the city is named after Marshall's own wife Mary).

-On May 30, 1879, the "Irving, Kansas Tornado" passed through Marshall county.
+On May 30, 1879, the "Irving, Kansas Tornado" passed through Marshall County.
 This tornado measured F4 on the Fujita scale and had a damage path 800 yd wide and 100 mi long.
 Eighteen people were killed and sixty were injured.

 The Marshall County Historical Society resides in the county's historic courthouse, which is now a museum and research library.